1.1. Clusters, nodes and cluster services

 Save this rule as well and then activate the two changes.

-Finally, perform a service discovery as the third and very last step in the same way as described above — as a Bulk discovery for all of the associated hosts.
+Finally, perform a service discovery as the third and very last step in the same way as described above — as a Bulk discovery for all of the associated hosts, i.e. the two cluster hosts and the two node hosts.

 Note: If multiple rules define a cluster service, the more specific rule Clustered services for overlapping clusters with the explicit assignment to a specific cluster takes precedence over the more general rule Clustered services.
 For the two examples presented in this article, this means that the last two specific rules created would never allow the general rule created in the first example to apply.